Dr. Christine Murdoch

 In her free time, Dr. Bonnell enjoys hiking with her dog, reading, and gardening.

 Dr. Paige Borrett

 Dr. Paige Borrett joined Murdoch Vet in June 2019.
 She is originally from the Cowichan Valley on Vancouver Island.
 She studied at the University of Victoria and graduated with a bachelors degree in biology 2014.
 Following her bachelors degree, she attended the Western College of Veterinary Medicine and graduated Spring 2019.
 Dr. Borrett worked at a Ranch in Prince George for calving seasons prior to and during veterinary school.
-Prince George was therefore on her radar because she already spent some time here.
 After graduating, she was drawn to come back to Prince George because of the opportunity to work in a mixed practice (dog, cats, and horses) in a rural environment.

 Aspirations to become a veterinarian began at a very young age as she has always had a strong interest in animals.
-Growing up, Dr. Borrett had numerous pets (dogs, cats, guinea pigs, rabbits, snakes, fish) and animal related entrepreneurial endeavors (pet sitting, guinea pig breeding).
-She has always had a passion for horses and had found ways to ride other peoples horses for the last 15 years or so.
-In her undergraduate, she was exposed to a more diverse range of career opportunities working with animals and initially tended towards a career in marine biology (due to her love of the ocean and adventure).
+In her undergraduate, she was exposed to a more diverse range of career opportunities working with animals and initially tended towards a career in marine biology.
 Dr. Borrett enjoys helping people and animals.
 Additionally, she enjoys problem solving and the diversity of the profession.